By adopting the OKR methodology, Agile Lab goes beyond the well-known limits of most organizations which are based on a command-and-control model.

 the objective describes the company priorities in the short term, consistently with the company purpose and the long-term vision.
 This is the outcome of the process since it explains "what" we want to achieve.

-key results are a list of results that must be numeric, measurable and linked to the objective.
+key results are a list of results that must be numeric, measurable, and linked to the objective.
 They show how near the company is to the objective.
 They are the output of the process since they explain "how" the goal will be achieved.

-As a rule of thumb, a company should have no more than 2 OKRs per quarter.
+As a rule of thumb, a company should have no more than 2 OKRs per cycle.
 This will lead to the choice of real priorities.
 Ideally, one objective could be more aspirational and the other one more technical.

 A good objective should be:

-- feasible in one quarter
+- feasible in one cycle